 A B Facey’s memoir is one of the Australian classics that I have always wanted to read but am ashamed to say never seemed to find time for until now.

 It is a privilege to have read this simply told story of a man described as ‘ordinary’.
 Just the fact that Albert found himself in a position to pen his experiences at such a ripe old age is nothing short of amazing.
 Albert’s humble tale is one of resilience and ingenuity through unimaginably difficult childhood circumstances.

 It was a feeling of wonder – not lonely, not afraid – a feeling of independence.

-The straight talking narrative contains no pretense – Albert expresses his feelings about the many people he meets in the simplest and most direct terms – he either likes them or he doesn’t, he either enjoys or does not enjoy being around them.
+A Fortunate Life‘s straight-talking narrative contains no pretence and Albert expresses his feelings about the many people he meets in the simplest and most direct terms.
+He either likes them or he doesn’t, he either enjoys or does not enjoy being around them.
 Pure of heart, he is fiercely loyal to those that treat him well, keeps his promises and stands up for himself and others when able to do so.

-The stark perspective this unassuming title, A Fortunate Life, can shine on our everyday trifles is a gift to a modern reader.
+The stark perspective this unassuming title can shine on our everyday trifles is a gift to a modern reader.

 BOOK RATING: The Story 5 / 5 ; The Writing 2.5 / 5 — Overall 3.75

 Get your copy of A Fortunate Life from: